 Current Ministry Location-Peru

 Sister Aurelia entered Maryknoll on September 24, 1966 from the Parish of St. Therese in Albuquerque, New Mexico.
-Her current home parish is Santo Niño at Tierra Amarilla, NM.
-She made her First Profession of Vows on July 27, 1969 in Lima, Peru and her Final Vows on March 11, 1979 in Puno, Peru.
+She made her First Profession of Vows on July 27, 1969 and her Final Vows on March 11, 1979, both in Peru.

-Sister Aurelia was assigned to the Bolivia/Peru region in July 1968.
-For the first six months after her arrival in the region, Sister Aurelia was engaged in Pastoral Work and summer school for kids in Cobija, Bolivia.
-Then she was sent to Lima, Peru and was involved in teaching English and Spanish on a part time basis from 1968-1970, while making transactions to enter University.
+Sister Aurelia was assigned to the Bolivia Peru Region in July 1968.
+For the first six months after her arrival in the region, she was engaged in pastoral work and summer school for kids in Cobija, Bolivia.
+Then she was sent to Lima, Peru and was involved in teaching English and Spanish on a part time basis from 1968–1970.

 From 1984-1992, Sister Aurelia lived and worked in the Ilave parish that extends to the Pilcuyo district of the Southern Peruvian Highlands and she was a very active member of the Rural Pastoral Team.